percebus/guidelines/README.md

   - Examples:
   ```
   var str = 'this is a String';
-  console.log(str, "I was'n sure if this is what you've asked!");
+  console.log(str, "I wasn't sure if this is what you've asked!");
   ```